 ALL IN’s purpose is to eradicate poverty by promoting economic mobility and self-sufficiency among low-income populations.

 ALL IN works within the guardrails of an accountability framework and the involvement of community stakeholders and County agency staff to create conditions within Alameda County that

 The Healthy Food Healthy Families (HFHF) initiative seeks to reduce health inequities by making healthy food options more readily available in targeted communities.
 HFHF is currently working with community clinics, schools, and recreational centers and supporting the expansion of healthy retail in neighborhoods.
-Our healthcare strategies work seeks to connect patients at risk for chronic diseases with healthy foods and fresh produce through “prescriptions” that act as a preventative health measure.
-Our neighborhood strategies work seeks to develop community leaders to identify the best and most appropriate ways for individual communities to eat healthy.
+Our Food as Medicine work seeks to connect patients at risk for chronic diseases with healthy foods and fresh produce through “prescriptions” that act as a preventative health measure.
+Our neighborhood strategies in the Fruitvale San Antonio neighborhoods seeks to develop community leaders to identify the best and most appropriate ways for individual communities to eat healthy.
 Running parallel to this initiative is our food recovery initiative, which seeks to promote workforce development and reduce food waste in schools and local farms by linking food producers with affordable housing sites.
-Throughout these work areas, HFHF is looking for models that can leverage resources to shift the local multibillion-dollar food economy towards promoting job creation and food equity.
+Through neighborhood level work, HFHF is looking to implement and sustain innovative programs that can leverage resources to shift the local multibillion-dollar food economy towards promoting job creation and food equity.